Section 11 - Copyright

 11.3.
 How is choreographic copyright established?

 A work must be capable of being copyright-protected; capable means more than an idea, it’s an expression of that idea.
 It must also be a new work.
 The work must be expressed in physical form and be fixated, or recorded.
 It is harder to think of fixation in an ephemeral form such as dance than in literary forms, however, videotaping is a way to fixate as is notating.
 Your copyright exists the moment your work is fixated in some way.

 You don’t have to register your copyright for it to exist.
 However, proving your copyright is another thing, therefore, registering copyright can be a good idea.
-An inexpensive and helpful way of establishing your copyright is by mailing a copy of the work to yourself by registered mail.
-This is commonly referred to as the “layperson’s copyright”.
-Mail yourself a video of the dance you have choreographed and don’t open the mail when you get it!
-An even better way to protect your work is to register it with the Canadian government through the Canadian Intellectual Property Office (see Resources).
+You can register a work with the Canadian government through the Canadian Intellectual Property Office.
 The cost is $50.

 To qualify for registration, the author must be a Canadian citizen or a person ordinarily resident in Canada, or a citizen or subject of or a person ordinarily resident in a country with which Canada has entered into a copyright treaty.